geneontology/geneontology.github.io/_docs/faq.md

 [software](/faq-tags/software)
 {:/comment}

 A GPI - Gene Product Information file is used to submit gene and gene product information to the GO Consortium.
-The specification is [here](http://geneontology.org/page/gene-product-information-gpi-format).
+The [GPI specification is here](http://geneontology.org/page/gene-product-information-gpi-format).
 Please note that annotation information relationships between GO terms and annotations made to them uses GPAD; see details on the [GPAD specification page](/docs/gene-product-association-data-gpad-format/).

 ## How can I suggest new GO terms?
 ----------------------------------------------------------------------